ahadas/ahadas.github.io/_posts/2018-8-9-about-mucommander.md

 So I think this may be the right time to reconsider what is the goal of muCommander - what are its strengths, what should it provide, why should users continue using it and why should developers continue contributing to it.

 ## Pluggable design
-In my opinion, the most important technical change at the moment is introducing a pluggable mechanism.
+In my opinion, the most important technical change at the moment is introducing a pluggable framework.
 First, it can target only extensions for new file formats and file protocols.
 Later, it can be extended with other types of extensions.

-Such a pluggalbe mechanism would enable us to:
+Such a pluggable framework would enable us to:

 * Separate out heavy file format or protocol implementations from the codebase.
 * Install OS-specific extensions only when they are needed.